DeepLearn-lab/modules-cloud/README.md

 # Cloud Computing Workshop
-Please follow these instructions for acessing the materials of the workshop and submission of assignments.
+Please follow these instructions to access the materials of the workshop and submission of assignments.

 ## 1. Dependencies
 - Python 2.7